 As a principle, I’m a big fan of low carb, high fat and ‘Time Restricted Eating’.
 Let’s go back to hunter-gatherer days, let’s be highly evolved hunter-gatherers.
 What should your primary drive be when you wake up from your comfortable bed?
 Eat a healthy nutritious breakfast, kick start your digestive system by activating the parasympathetic nervous system which is designed for resting and recovering?
 Or activating your sympathetic, fight or flight nervous system so that you can be productive, alert and reactive to your environment?
 The answer should be obvious.
 If this healthy hunter-gatherer finds food straight away, he has already fulfilled one of his drives.
 Food, check, what’s left?
 Sex?
 Ok, no arguments there!
 I hope you get what I mean?
 In the day, you want cortisol to predominate to help you hunt and be able to evade that sabre tooth tiger.

 Some fats are good.
 Remember, cholesterol is converted to Pregnenolone, the father hormone, which eventually cascades down to Aldosterone, Cortisol and guess what?
 Testosterone.
 Much like Testosterone Replacement Therapy, you cannot have a one-size-fits-all approach to nutrition.
 Your physiology, genetics and requirements will be different to mine.
 Low carb does not mean scarce/no carb, it’s just that in our society we have the tendency to fill ourselves up with carbs, instead of vegetables and healthy meat and fish.
 I’m talking about ‘carb overeating’, not AVOIDING carbs.
 Modern farming trends are focused towards carbs because they can be mass produced in order to feed the masses.
 Your brain needs glucose, your muscles store and utilise glycogen.
 You need to eat a diet appropriate to your physiology and NEEDS!
 Furthermore, different energy systems, aerobic and anaerobic, and muscle fibres, type 1, 2a and 2b, prefer different fuel sources.
-You cannot have a one size fits all diet, which is why we have welcomed Hannah Dykes into our team to offer you nutritional coaching.
-She will support you in your journey.
-Treat the person in front of you.

 I’m not going to bang on about exercise, primarily because this field is too broad-ranging and there are no right or wrong answers.
 Resistance exercise and cardio are a must for a healthy heart and body.
 I will just say, we are designed to move, our skeletons are tall and slender, which suggests that we are more adept at endurance than power.
 Our highly sophisticated big brains and fine motor control outweighs the need for big muscles in a civilised society.
 The most successful men on earth are not the most muscle-bound monsters you often see at the gym.
 Arnold Schwarzenegger is perhaps the exception and what he has achieved in his lifetime is truly inspiring.
 I will take this opportunity to recite his six ‘Rules For Success’: